ArindamRoy23/Book-Crossing-Dataset_Book_Recommender/Readme.md

 # Book Recommender Systems

 This notebook is a collection of three differnt recommender systems for books.
-It also has approaches to combbinr them.
+It also has approaches to combine them.

-Three methods are:
+The three methods are:
 * Colabrative filtering (Cosine Matching)
 * Graph based Clustering
 * Content Based Filtering with LLMs